decentralized-identity/faq/docs/spec.md

 ##### Is an SCID a kind of DID? ❗❗️

+> A Self-Certifying IDentifier cryptographically binds an identifier to a public private key pair-- you can get a public key deterministically from the identifier, and the private key corresponding to it can be used to prove control over it, without any third party certifying these relationships.

 Self-certifying identifiers are deterministically derived from public keys, such that they can be widely published and control of the public key from which they derive can be proven with its corresponding private key.
 They are